awsdocs/aws-ruby-developer-guide/doc_source/rds-examples.md

 # Amazon RDS Examples Using the AWS SDK for Ruby<a name="rds-examples"></a>

 Amazon Relational Database Service \(Amazon RDS\) is a web service that makes it easier to set up, operate, and scale a relational database in the cloud\.
 You can use the following examples to access Amazon RDS using the AWS SDK for Ruby\.
-For more information about Amazon RDS, see the [ documentation](https://aws.amazon.com/documentation/rds/)\.
+For more information about Amazon RDS, see the [Amazon Relational Database Service documentation](https://aws.amazon.com/documentation/rds/)\.

 **Note**
 Some of the following examples use methods that were introduced in the `2.2.18` version of the `Aws::RDS::Resource` class\.
 To run those examples, you must use that version or a later version of the `aws-sdk` gem\.